 Sgiathbost: the sheltered house or farm

-At the head of loch Snizort is Skaebost Country House Hotel and 9-hole golf course.
+At the head of loch Snizort is Skeabost Country House Hotel and 9-hole golf course.
 This is where the River Snizort reaches the sea.
 The salmon and trout fishing is known throughout Skye to be very good here.
-Permits are available through “Three Esses Ltd.”.
-The Hotel itself is a grand lodge built by the MacDonalds.
+Fishing Permits are available at the hotel.
+The Skeabost Hotel is a grand lodge built by the MacDonalds.
 Before 1954 when mains electricity became available, a hydro-electric scheme in river Snizort powered the Lodge.

 Eilean Chaluim Chille or Saint Columba''s Isle is found in the river and can be reached by a wooden bridge.
 This was the Nicholson Clan graveyard for nine centuries and the aincient headstones can still be seen.
 The ruined chapel was also once the most important religious site in the islands from 1079 until 1498.

 The tiny settlement of Kylerhea is on the East coast of Skye, just south of Kyleakin but it feels much more remote.
 It is approached either by road or, between Easter and October, by ferry from Glenelg.
 Either route is an unforgettable experience.
 Driving to Kylerhea the road is the highest in Skye.
 Starting at near sea level between Broadford and Kyleakin, it climbs to 279m high over Bealach Udal where the views are extraordinary.
 It then commences its descent, curling around hair pin bends and clinging to the side of steep slopes as it plunges back down to the village of Kylerhea.